-The tradition of wearing masquerade mask during the Venetian Carnival begin in 1268.
-People were allowed to wear mask from St. Stephen's Day (Dec 26) to midmight of Shrove Tuesday (Mar 4).
-After the Ausstrians took control of Venice in 1798, the wearing of mask discontinued until 1930's.
-Mask be commonly used to hide identity or status, so as to be able to carry on with the wrong crowd such as pirates.
-The original were made of leather just like these be, not like most on the market be made of plastic or resin.
-Perfect accoutrement fer pirates attending masquerade partys or Mardi Gras parades.
+The tradition of wearing masquerade masks during the Venetian Carnival begin in 1268.
+People were allowed to wear mask from St. Stephen's Day (Dec 26) to midnight of Shrove Tuesday (Mar 4).
+After the Austrians took control of Venice in 1798, the wearing of masks discontinued until the 1930's.
+Masks be commonly used to hide identity or status, so as to be able to carry on with the wrong crowd, such as pirates.
+The original were made of leather just like these be, unlike most masks on the market that be made of plastic or resin.
+A perfect accoutrement fer pirates attending masquerade parties or Mardi Gras parades.